Stephanie Blythe: Educator

 Blythe has educated young singers across the country in master classes, some of which include appearances at the Curtis Institute of Music, the Juilliard School, the Manhattan School of Music, and the USC Thornton School of Music, among many others.

 Blythe is on the faculty of the Tanglewood Music Center's Vocal Arts Program, at the summer home of the Boston Symphony, and the week-long vocal program known as the Fall Island Vocal Arts Seminar (which she founded in 2012 at her alma mater, SUNY Potsdam, Potsdam, New York).

-In 2018, Blythe was appointed to be the artistic director of the Bard College Conservatory of Music Graduate Vocal Arts Program, succeeding Dawn Upshaw, VAP founder.
+In 2018, Blythe was appointed to be the Artistic Director of the Bard College Conservatory of Music Graduate Vocal Arts Program, succeeding Dawn Upshaw, VAP founder.
+She serves alongside Kayo Iwama, who is Associate Director.